goonstation/goonstation/.github/DEV_GUIDE.md

 ### Step 3: Testing your code :game_die:

-The easiest way to test your changes is to press <kbd>F5</kbd>.
+The easiest way to test your changes is to press <kbd>F5</<kbd>.
 This compiles your code, runs the server and connects you to it, as well as automatically giving you admin permissions.
 It also starts a debugger that will let you examine what went wrong when a runtime error happens.
-If you want to avoid the debugger press <kbd>Ctrl + F5</kbd> instead. **Keep in mind that this can take anywhere from 2 to 10 minutes**.
+If you want to avoid the debugger press <kbd>Ctrl</kbd> + <kbd>F5</kbd> instead. **Keep in mind that this can take anywhere from 2 to 10 minutes**.
 Be patient, and while waiting, you may want to pay attention to your pets, stand up and walk around, or drink some water.

 :::warning
 If you are on a version of BYOND different from the one specified in buildByond.conf the debugger might be somewhat unstable and not work properly.
 :::

-Alternative solution is to press <kbd>Ctrl + Shift + B</kbd> and then select the build task by hitting enter.
+Alternative solution is to press `ctrl+shift+B` and then select the build task by hitting enter.
 This one does not automatically make you an administrator in-game so you will need to edit the config/admins.txt file by adding a `yourckey - Host` line there.
 Just make sure you don't commit this file later!

 :::info
 If an error popup with an error message of "Could not find the task 'dm: build - goonstation.dme'." shows up, one possible cause is that a VS Code Workspace is confusing things.
 If this is the case, close your current workspace (`File` -> `Close Workspace`) then use the `Open Folder` option to select the `goonstation` folder and try to build again.